mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Customise Bank Name:
-  This parameter is only required when Cropped Calibration is being carried out with SpectrumIDs, the parameter will set the workspace and .his file name according to this Bank Name provided by the user.
+  This parameter is only required when Cropped Calibration is being carried out with SpectrumNumbers, the parameter will set the workspace and .his file name according to this Bank Name provided by the user.
   However if the user does not provide a personalised name, the interface will use "cropped" as a default bank name.